zdravkov/kendo-docs/api/wrappers/jsp/chart/title.md

 ### visible `boolean`

-The visibility of the title.
+If set to true the chart will display the title.
+By default the title is not displayed.

 #### Example
     <kendo:chart-title visible="visible">